Teaching AI Interactively: An Experience Report in Higher Education: What We Did

+The Spring offering is taught entirely through lecture in large halls, with instructor and TA drop-in office hours available for one-on-one or small group remediation.
 During the summer semester, we modified the in-class lecture time to focus on active and interactive instructional methods.
-We used a wide variety of instructional methods.
 To introduce each topic, students participated in an unplugged simulation like the ones described by \citet{reddig2026aiunplugged}.
 The simulation served as an accessible entry point to AI decision-making, and the mathematical formalization.
-Students then constructed the simulation in a Jupyter notebook, scaffolding the Python programming skills that will be needed for the summative coding projects.
-For more in-depth exploration of the intricacies of each algorithm, the instructional team developed collaborative coding labs that allowed students to experiment with parameters and training an AI agent.
+After a class discussion of the activity and a brief introduction of the formal algorithm, students then constructed the simulation in a Jupyter notebook.
+The notebook activity provided scaffolding for the Python programming skills needed for the summative coding projects.
+For more in-depth exploration of the intricacies of each algorithm, the instructional team also developed collaborative coding labs that allowed students to experiment with alternative parameters and problem settings.
 At the end of each class session, students completed an exit ticket in the form of a One Minute Paper (OMP) \cite{stead2005review}.
 Students were asked to describe what they now know about the day's topic, how what they did during class helped them learn each topic, and what questions they have now (points of confusion, clarification requests, musings about real-world applications, connections to other topics, etc).
-The OMP not only allowed students to reflect on their own learning and meaning-making during class, but also helped the instructional team be aware of what the students were taking away from each session.
 The instructional team used the OMP submissions to revise the next session's lesson plan to match the student's actual progression through course content.

-As an example, consider the lesson on reinforcement learning.
-Students had previously learned value and policy iteration in a prior session, so they were expected to have knowledge of the Bellman equation and Q-values.
-The traditional lecture-based lesson plan involved explaining model-free and temporal distance learning first as context for Q-learning, followed by the algorithm and using the Bellman equation to estimate the utility of each action.
-The instructor then showed several videos and explained the role of each parameter in the algorithm and how, through repetition and exploration, Q-learning converges to an optimal policy.